Sweet Potato Gnocchi with Sage Walnut Pesto (gluten-free, paleo)

 Sweet Potato Gnocchi with Sage Walnut Pesto

-A gluten-free, paleo sweet potato gnocchi topped with a delicious sage walnut pesto.
-It's the perfect hearty and savory meal for fall and winter.
+A gluten-free, paleo sweet potato gnocchi recipe that’s topped with a delicious sage walnut pesto.
+It’s a delicious, hearty and savory meal for the cold weather months.

 Sweet Potato Gnocchi